I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing

 Fictional stories also use some kind of mysterious natural or otherworldly force to bring about these powers.
 It can even be explained as extraterrestrial technology, such as in the film, Chronicle.
 Some unexplained force instills these powers in a person who did not possess it before, sometimes with disastrous consequences.

 In these stories, it’s interesting to explore the type of person who inherits these abilities and how they use them.
 Giving too much power to the wrong person can create a super villain.
-Giving it to a naturally good character tests their ability to remain good despite their human upgrade.
+Giving it to a "good guy" tests their ability to remain good despite their human upgrade.
 It can also take a toll on their frail bodies, giving them nose bleeds, weakening their energy levels, and causing insanity.

 Being in touch with the natural state of the world can make us powerful according to the laws of witchcraft.
 Many who practice this religion in real-life use their faith to create change in the world around them, much how prayer does the same for other religions.

 Then, there is the intelligence angle.
 Perhaps these beings, like Matilda Wormwood in the famous Roald Dahl novel, Matilda, are just intelligent enough to access the untouched corners of their brain and switch them on.
 As a result, they are able to do things that other humans are incapable of doing, such as write on a chalkboard from across the room.

 On the other hand, perhaps science gave them these gifts, such as Eleven in the Netflix show, Stranger Things.
 Enough research and experimentation can bring about extraordinary results along with the discovery of another dimension.
 Eleven’s powers are nothing new to the world of science fiction and makes the occurrence feel one day probable, or at least possible.